 If you think you’re getting good and you are a DSLR owner try using the mirror lock-up function for sharper results.

-It goes without saying that winter is the darkest and the best time for star photography, so you'll need to wrap up warm and have a flask of hot drink nearby.
+It goes without saying that winter is the darkest and the best time for star photography, so you'll need to wrap up warm and have a flask of hot drink ready.